It might be a good idea to familiarize yourself with some of the more common New Zealand slang words before making a

 After all, you don’t want to appear gormless.

 And that’s always a good place to be.

 And just to be clear – the North Island and the South island are not joined together.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.

-We moved to New Zealand ten years ago and we are still coming to grips with some of the slang that is casually thrown about.
+My family and I moved to New Zealand ten years ago and we are still coming to grips with some of the slang words that are casually thrown about.

 The Kiwis don’t mind letting you know when you’ve stuffed up and made a complete New Zealand muppet of your self.